user-marvin/BANK-PROJECT/README_TODO.txt

 Where I left: Done with backend Spring, sql management, business logic.
-(Changes and updates to be made) What is left to do: Implement Multithreading to handle multiple request from different users.
+(Changes and updates to be made) What is left to do:
+- Implement Multithreading to handle multiple request from different users.
+- Write JUnit for this backend.